AshishYesale7/Calander-Ai/REPOSITORY_SUMMARY.md

 ## Why This Repository Matters

-FutureSight represents the future of personal productivity tools:
+Calendar.ai represents the future of personal productivity tools:

 1. **AI Integration**: Shows how to properly integrate AI into user applications
 2. **Modern Stack**: Demonstrates best practices with latest web technologies